 NOTE: The itinerary of the Spring in the Southern Great Bear Instructional Photo Tour is designed for flexibility.
 This allows us to react to the everchanging distribution and abundance of wildlife and fluctuating weather conditions.
-Our primary observational and photographic "target" species will be Grizzly Bears, Black Bears, coastal Gray Wolves, Sea Otters and Humpback Whales and we'll visit areas where each of these species are commonly found.
+Our primary observational and photographic "target" species will be Grizzly Bears, Black Bears, coastal Gray Wolves, Sea Otters, Humpback and Killer Whales and we'll be visiting areas where each of these species have been found in the past.
 We will observe and photograph other species and landscapes as opportunities present themselves.
 Here's an example of how our time together will likely look!
-The route we have chosen provides us with opportunities to explore both "inside-passage-style" channels, inlets, and estuaries (the "Inner Great Bear") as well as "saltier-and-sandier" and more exposed outer coast islands and islets (The "Outer Great Bear").
+The route we have chosen provides us with opportunities to explore both "inside-passage-style" channels, inlets, and estuaries (the "Inner Great Bear") and - weather permitting - the "saltier-and-sandier" and more exposed outer coast islands and islets (The "Outer Great Bear").
 This is only a sample itinerary and how we actually spend our days may differ from this proposed route and schedule.